SanketSingh0119/AmazonClone/README.md

 # AmazonClone
-made a amazon clone project  from apna college , love to share  my work , and added some responsive to it
+made a amazon clone project  from apna college , love to share  my work , and added some responsiveness to it